cortesi/modd/README.md

 ![screenshot](doc/modd-example2.png "modd in action")

-All **prep** commands in a block are run in order of occurrence before any **daemon** is restarted.
+All prep commands in a block are run in order of occurrence before any daemon is restarted.
 If any prep command exits with an error, execution is stopped.

+There's one small problem with the devd example - when devd sees a SIGHUP it doesn't exit, it triggers browser livereload.
+This is precisely what you want when devd is being used to serve a web project you're hacking on, but for devd *development*, we actually want it to exit.
+So, we tell modd to send a SIGTERM to the daemon instead, which has the desired result:

+    **/*.go {
+        prep: go test
+        prep: go install ./cmd/devd
+        daemon +sigterm: devd -m ./tmp
+    }

 All processes inherit the parent environment.